 In 2016, the German Bundestag passed a law under which responsibility for the intermediate and final storage of nuclear waste was transferred to the state.
 In return, the nuclear operators made payments to a public fund.

 The site finding procedure for a final repository for spent nuclear fuel is ongoing.
-Until such storage is available, the spent nuclear fuel is stored in interim facilities that exist at all nuclear power plant sites.
-For the Brunsbüttel facility, permit proceedings are pending as the original permit has been found void by court.
+Until such a storage facility is available, the spent nuclear fuel is stored in interim facilities that exist at all nuclear power plant sites.
+For the Brunsbüttel facility, permit proceedings are pending as the original permit has been found void by the court.